UltraEngine/Documentation/CPP/Lod.md

 # Lod

-Thia class stores mesh data for one level of detail in a [Model](Model.md).
+This class stores mesh data for one level of detail in a [Model](Model.md).

 | Property | Type | Description |
 |---|---|---|